Handle calls in 8x8 Contact Center for Zendesk

 To use call ticket wrap-up fields:

-1. During a call navigate to the Search tab within 8x8 Contact Center for Zendesk.
+1. During a call navigate to the Disposition tab within the 8x8 Contact Center app.

-2. The Wrap Up section displays agent injected data or wrap-up fields which are used to save call ticket information, as well as the number and contact information.
+2. In the Zendesk section, you can add agent injected data or wrap-up fields which are used to save call ticket information, as well as the number and contact information.

 Assign ticket type